visgl/math.gl/docs/developer-guide/geospatial/coordinate-reference-systems.md

 epoch, expressed as a decimal year, to be interpreted or transformed correctly.
 The coordinate epoch belongs to the coordinate values.
 It is distinct from a reference frame's definition epoch and must not be silently discarded or replaced with the current date.

+**Canonical example:** [EPSG:7912 — ITRF2014](https://epsg.org/crs_7912/index.html) is a dynamic
+geographic 3D CRS whose reference frame has definition epoch `2010.0`.
+Coordinates observed at epoch `2020.25` still use EPSG:7912, but must carry `coordinateEpoch: 2020.25` so a time-dependent operation can account for motion since the frame epoch.

 ## Axis order is not array order